 A lot of travellers who head to Brazil think first about Rio de Janeiro, but to overlook São Paulo would be to miss out on a truly exciting destination.
 Once you become accustomed to the fast pace of activity you'll find an energetic city full of the finer things in life, from luxury hotels and restaurants to cute cafes and all-night lounges.

 São Paulo might not have one restaurant for each of its 20 million residents, but sometimes it can seem that way.
 The city offers nearly 13,000 distinct venues from which to choose, with dozens of international cuisines on the various menus around the city.
-One of the main local staples is pastel, a pastry envelope stuffed with all types of fillings, and then deep friend in vegetable oil.
+One of the main local staples is pastel, a pastry envelope stuffed with all types of fillings, and then deep fried in vegetable oil.

 You could probably spend the entire trip eating pastel at various small spots around the city but make sure to build in time to eat at one or more of the best restaurants in São Paulo.
 There are so many but two standouts are Greek-themed Restaurante Acrópoles and D.O.M. – Chef Alex Atala's joint that is unlike anything else on the planet.